pastas/pastas/doc/examples/1_basic_model.rst

 so that the original model ``ml`` does not get overwritten).
 Second, the ``StressModel2`` object is created, which combines the precipitation and evaporation series and adds a parameter for the evaporation factor ``f``.
-The ``StressModel2`` object is added to the model, the noise model is added, the model is solved, and the results and statistics are plotted to the screen.
+The ``StressModel2`` object is added to the model, the model is solved, and the results and statistics are plotted to the screen.
 Note that the new model gives a better fit (lower root mean squared error and higher explained variance), and that the Akiake information criterion indicates that the addition of the additional parameter improved the model signficantly (the Akaike criterion for model ``ml2`` is higher than for model ``ml``).

 .. code:: ipython3